Meridia

 What is Meridia?

-Meridia (sibutramine) affects chemicals in the body that are related to weight maintenance.
+Meridia affects chemicals in the brain that affect weight maintenance.

 Meridia is used together with diet and exercise to treat obesity that may be related to diabetes, high cholesterol, or high blood pressure.

 Do not use Meridia if you have taken an MAO inhibitor such as furazolidone (Furoxone), isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam), or tranylcypromine (Parnate) in the last 14 days.
 Serious, life threatening side effects can occur if you use Meridia before the MAO inhibitor has cleared from your body.
-You should not take sibutramine if you are allergic to ir, or if you have severe or uncontrolled high blood pressure, an eating disorder (anorexia or bulimia), or if you are taking stimulant diet pills.
+You should not take Meridia if you are allergic to sibutramine, or if you have severe or uncontrolled high blood pressure, an eating disorder (anorexia or bulimia), if you are taking stimulant diet pills, or if you have a history of coronary artery disease, stroke, or heart disease.

-Before taking Meridia, tell your doctor if you have glaucoma, high blood pressure, heart disease, a history of heart attack or stroke, liver or kidney disease, depression, underactive thyroid, seizures, a bleeding disorder, a history of gallstones, or if you are older than 65 or younger than 16.
+Before taking Meridia, tell your doctor if you have glaucoma, high blood pressure, liver or kidney disease, depression, underactive thyroid, seizures, a bleeding disorder, a history of gallstones, or if you are older than 65 or younger than 16.

-Tell your doctor about all prescription and over-the-counter medications you use, especially antidepressants, narcotic pain medicine, or migraine headache medicines.
+Tell your doctor about all prescription and over-the-counter medications you use, especially antidepressants, cold or allergy medication, narcotic pain medicine, or migraine headache medicines.

 Tell your doctor if you do not lose at least 4 pounds after taking the medication for 4 weeks along with a low calorie diet.